90d0fm15ch13f/jsgame/readme.txt

 Why our project is worth 100pts:
 	Our project is worth 100pts due to a rather complex javascript file as well as asethically pleasing CSS styling.
+Implementing a computer player that was skilled enough to make the game interesting was also a challange.
+This group project has taken us at least as much time and effort as previous assignments in the course, and we learned from eachothers strengths.
+We believe that this project is a good representation of our front end development skills.